kobsio/kobs/docs/plugins/jaeger.md

 | operation | string | An optional operation to retrieve traces for. | No |
 | tags | string | Tags, which the traces must be contain. | No |

+## Notification Options

+!!! note
+    The Jaeger plugin can not be used to get a list of notifications.

 ## Usage

 ```yaml